senhorinfinito/atlas-ai/README.md

 This is the recommended way to use Atlas.
 You can sink a dataset directly from the Hugging Face Hub.
 Atlas will preserve the original schema and automatically handle multimodal data like images and audio.

-For nested Hugging Face datasets, you can use the `expand_level` argument to flatten the structure.
-For example, `expand_level=1` will expand the first level of nested columns.

 Here's an example using the `lambdalabs/pokemon-blip-captions` dataset:

 ```python